ArduPilot/MethodicConfigurator/BLOG.md

 ![motor_thrust_chart|690x389](images/blog/motor_thrust_chart.PNG)

-Repeat the steps from section 2.5.1 to edit and upload the `15_motor.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `15_motor.param` file

-## 2.18 Optional PID adjustment
+## 6.14 Optional PID adjustment

 If you have a very small, or a very large vehicle that requires non-default PID values for a safe flight.
 Usually, smaller vehicles require lower than default PID rate values.
 Larger vehicles usually require higher than default PID rate values.

-Repeat the steps from section 2.5.1 to edit and upload the `16_pid_adjustment.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `16_pid_adjustment.param` file

-## 2.19 Remote ID (aka Drone ID)
+## 6.15 Remote ID (aka Drone ID)

 Read and follow [ArduPilot's Remote ID setup instructions](https://ardupilot.org/copter/docs/common-remoteid.html).
 You might have to [build OpenDroneID firmware for production](https://ardupilot.org/dev/docs/opendroneid.html).

-Repeat the steps from section 2.5.1 to edit and upload the `17_remote_id.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `17_remote_id.param` file

-## 2.20 Notch filters setup
+## 6.16 Notch filters setup

 Configure the gyro noise reduction notch filters with an estimation of the operation parameters.
 The estimation will be improved after the first flight.

-Repeat the steps from section 2.5.1 to edit and upload the `18_notch_filter_setup.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `18_notch_filter_setup.param` file

 When asked *Should the FC values now be copied to the 19_notch_filter_results.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.

+# 7. Assemble propellers and perform the first flight

+Assemble the propellors in the vehicle ensuring that they are [balanced in order to reduce vibrations](https://www.youtube.com/watch?v=zTDkCZ698uA).
+High vibrations will cause your vehicle to behave eradicaly endangering people and property.

+Now that all mandatory configuration steps are done and the props are on you can perform the first flight.

-# 3. First flight: Motor Thrust Hover and Harmonic Notch data collection
+## 7.1 First flight: Motor Thrust Hover and Harmonic Notch data collection

 For more detailed information visit the [First flight](https://ardupilot.org/copter/docs/flying-arducopter.html)